famished-tiger/mini_kraken/README.md

 - The first line loads the `mini_kraken` library.
 - The second line add the DSL methods to the current object.

 The next line constitutes a trivial `miniKanren` program.
-The aim of a `miniKanren` program is to find one or more solutions involving provided variable(s) and satisfying one or more goals.
+The aim of a `miniKanren` program is to find one or more solutions involving the given logical variable(s) and satisfying one or more goals to the `run_star method.
 In our example, the `run_star` method instructs `MiniKraken` to find all solutions,
 knowing that each successful solution:
 - binds a value to the provided variable `q` and